Which FPL players are suspended or nearing a one-match ban?

-We’re bringing you another Suspension Tightrope article as we approach Christmas, with the yellow cards steadily racking up for numerous Premier League players and the threat of a one-match ban looming.
+We’re bringing you another Suspension Tightrope article as Gameweek 20 hurtles into view, with the yellow cards steadily racking up for numerous Premier League players and the threat of a one-match ban looming.

-There are a grand total of 40 Fantasy Premier League assets (FPL) who are now just one booking away from a ban, while two players will miss Gameweek 19 as a consequence of picking up their fifth cautions of the campaign.
+There are a grand total of 32 Fantasy Premier League assets (FPL) who are now just one booking away from a ban, while three players are red-flagged as a consequence of picking up their fifth cautions of the campaign on Boxing Day.

 The yellow card amnesty is not until after the completion of a team’s 19th league fixture (more on that later), after which the threshold moves up from five to ten bookings.